Lock0NStrat0s/TacoParserV2/README.md

 ## Usage
 ### Configure API Key:
-You need an API key from OpenCage Geocoder.
-Sign up on their [website](https://opencagedata.com/) to get your API key for testing purposes.
+- You need an API key from OpenCage Geocoder.
+Sign up on their [website](https://opencagedata.com/) to get your API key for testing purposes

 ### Set the API key:
-You can store this in an .ENV file using this format --> *API_KEY=YOUR_KEY*
+- You can store this in an .ENV file using this format --> *API_KEY=YOUR_KEY*

+### URL for testing:
+- The URL can be manually adjusted to fit your needs